erleben/pySoRo/README.md

 The long path is due to using Macport for installing python.

-## MotorCom
+## MotorControl
 For this project, we are using a redboard to controll a chain of motor drivers.
-The redboard is programmed with arduino and runs a simplified version of C++.
+The redboard is programmed with Arduino and runs a simplified version of C++.
 We use the serial interface (usb) between the computer and the redboard to synchronize the camera capture and the motor positions.
+Connect the Arduino to the computer via USB, open one of the projects in pysoro/MotorControl/RedBoeardPrograms/ in an Arduino IDE and upload the project.

 ### Prerequisites
 ```